spack/spack-tutorial/index.rst

 This is a half-day (3 hours of course time) intermediate tutorial on Spack with lectures and live demos.
-It was originally presented at Los Alamos National Laboratory in November, 2019.
+It was originally presented at Los Alamos National Laboratory on November 5, 2019.
 This tutorial assumes users are familiar with ~75% of the content in the Spack 101 tutorial.

 You can use these materials to teach a course on Spack at your own site,